 1. A manufacturer may not include an engine family certified to the optional NOx emission standards in the ABT programs for NOx but may include it for NMHC.

-2. California-only averaging, banking, and trading (CA-ABT) program for 2022 and subsequent model years - For 2022 and subsequent model year California certified medium-duty engine families, heavy-duty engine families and optionally certified Otto-cycle hybrid powertrain families, manufacturers may begin participating in the California NOx and NMHC averaging, banking and trading program to show compliance with the standards in Section I.10 of these test procedures.
-For 2024 and subsequent model years, all manufacturers that certify products in California must enroll in the CA-ABT program.
+2. California-only averaging, banking, and trading (CA-ABT) program for 2022 through 2026 model years - For 2022 through 2026 model year California certified medium-duty engine families, heavy-duty engine families and optionally certified Otto-cycle hybrid powertrain families, manufacturers may begin participating in the California NOx and NMHC averaging, banking and trading program to show compliance with the standards in Section I.10 of these test procedures.
+For 2024 through 2026 model years, all manufacturers that certify products in California must enroll in the CA-ABT program.
 Heavy-duty zero-emission powertrain families can participate in the CA-ABT program subject to the provisions of subparagraph I.15.B.2.(i) of these test procedures.
 All CA-ABT calculations must be performed using the California sales volume.

 (a) The CA-ABT program only includes the following two averaging sets.
 Medium-duty vehicles that are chassis certified under title 13, CCR, section 1961.2 are not eligible to participate in the CA-ABT program.